Skip to content

 The Panama Papers leak seems to be causing a great deal of consternation for many of the 1% and many politicians.
 I guess my question is, would you rather be mentioned in the Panama Papers or the Ashley Madison leak? (maybe both?).
 RBC was mentioned in the Panama Papers, and they don’t think there is anything wrong with it.

-It was Autism Awareness day on April 2nd, or as we call it around our house, Saturday (or my Daughter’s birthday).
-Autism awareness has a noble goal, but frankly, more services and support would be great as well (and the new Ontario Autism services model isn’t going to help).
-We are fortunate my son is higher on the spectrum, but that does not mean I deserve little (or no) services because he is older (and I am evidently rich).
+April 2nd was Autism Awareness day.
+At our house, we call it Saturday.
+It’s also my Daughter’s birthday.
+Autism awareness has a noble goal.
+However, frankly, more services and support would be great too.
+The new Ontario Autism services model isn’t going to help.
+We are fortunate my son is higher on the spectrum.
+Nonetheless, that does not mean I deserve little (or no) services because he is older.
+People assume I am evidently rich.

 My Writings for Week Ending April 8th

-A busy week meant I really only got 1 article written, but I continue to put up my best on my Twitter feed (along with a lot of other great stuff).
+A busy week meant I really only got 1 article written.
+However, I continue to put up my best on my Twitter feed.
+There is a lot of other great stuff too.

-Given that we are getting close to Tax time, Tax Reflections for 2016 points out what I keep forgetting for my taxes.
+We are getting close to Tax time.
+Tax Reflections for 2016 highlights the things I keep forgetting for my taxes.

 I have Said This Before